goshish/Goshish/README.md

 - 😏 Future senior

--  🧐 Looking for my first job
+-  🧐 Looking for a job

 <br/>